H5P-MusicNotation/H5P-MusicNotation-MultipleChoice/README.md

 This H5P module allows you to create multiple-choice questions and include static musical notations in the descriptions and choices.
 The task creation is based on the [VIBE Editor](https://github.com/mnowakow/VIBE).

+You will find the h5p-file of the current version in the "h5p-package" folder.

 ## Installation Guide + User Manual
 [Repository Wiki](https://github.com/H5P-MusicNotation/H5P-MusicNotation-MultipleChoice/wiki)
 ## Resources